Division 3 (Swedish football): The competition

 Normally, at the end of each season the three lowest placed teams of each group are relegated to the regional Division 4 and thirty-six teams from the regional Division 4 leagues are promoted in their place while the fourth lowest placed teams in the Division 3 leagues plays promotion/relegation play-offs against teams in Division 4.
 There were a series of relegation/promotion play-offs at the end of the 2010 season.

 Administration

-The Swedish Football Association (Svenska Fotbollförbundet; SvFF) is responsible for the administration of Division 3.
+The Swedish Football Association (SvFF) is responsible for the administration of Division 3.